jplacambra79/superstore_sales/README.md

-The objective of this project was the creation of a powerbi dashboard,
+The objective of this project was the creation of a powerbi dashboard, to allow the consolidation and analysis of different sales and profit indicators.
+This dashboard is composed by three pages, aimed at several audiences, ranging from the sales teams to managers.